satorici/satori-docs/satori_help/docs/issues.md

 - The execution must belong to a `run --repo owner/repo` or to a scan of a single `owner/repo` repository.
 Executions that span several repositories are rejected.
 - The Satori GitHub Application must be installed and active on that repository.
 - Only one external issue can exist per execution.
-Running the command again for a finding whose advisory was already sent returns the existing advisory instead of creating a second one.
+Running the command again for an issue whose advisory was already sent returns the existing advisory instead of creating a second one.

 ```sh
 satori-v2 run satori://code/trufflehog.yml --repo satorici/satori-cli --sync --report